woz07/liteproperties/README.md

 # liteproperty
 A light weight property management system

-Though [liteconfig](https://github.com/woz07/liteconfig) and liteproperties might seem similar, but I assure you they aren't.
+Though [liteconfig](https://github.com/woz07/liteconfig) and liteproperties might seem similar, I assure you they aren't.
 [liteconfig](https://github.com/woz07/liteconfig) has a configuration system that runs globally, so if you were to close out your program and rerun it, the data you get from [liteconfig](https://github.com/woz07/liteconfig) would stay the same, as the data is retrieved from a file, but if you were to delete the file or even clear the file then your data would disappear.
 Liteproperties